victor-develop/conway-gof/readme.md

   - `client` contains front end logic. __Vue__ is used as the reactive presenter of __:ClientState__, which is part of __:Client__, __:GameApi__ takes care of communication with server, and coordinates with __:Client__ through events.
   - `server` 's main component is the __:Game__ instance, the function __setApiService__ handles communication with clients and manipulate the __:Game__ instance accordingly

-The real time connection is currently implemented with __SocketIO__, but can also be replaced with other solutions if needed in the future, by changing the __GameApi__ at the clien-side and __setApiService__ at the server-side, without affecting other components.
+The real time connection is currently implemented with __SocketIO__, but can also be replaced with other solutions if needed in the future, by changing the __GameApi__ at the client-side and __setApiService__ at the server-side, without affecting other components.

 #### Core components